Persona 3: The Answer

-The events of The Answer begin on March 31, shortly after the end of the original game.
-During the opening sequence, it is revealed that the protagonist has died, never waking up after closing his eyes at the end of the original game; the other characters speculate that his death is related to him defeating Nyx.
-The school year has ended, and the dorm is to be closed down soon.
-Aigis reveals to the group that she will not be attending school next year.
-During their last dinner party, the SEES members discover that they are trapped in their dorm and that the day March 31 is repeating itself.
-Later, a large door-like hole opens in the dorm floor, and SEES is attacked by Metis, an anti-shadow weapon similar to Aigis.
-In the midst of fighting Metis to protect her friends, Aigis's Persona, Athena, transforms into Orpheus, the original Persona of the protagonist.
-She also gains the protagonist's Wild Card ability.
-Aigis can subdue Metis, whose actions were an attempt to end the time skip and save Aigis, who she calls her "sister."
+The events of "The Answer" begin on March 31, shortly after the end of the original game.
+The opening sequence reveals that Makoto died at the end of "The Journey", which the other characters speculate is related to him defeating Nyx.
+The school year has ended, the dormitory is about to be closed, and SEES is drifting apart.
+During their last dinner party, the SEES members discover they are trapped in their dorm and the day March 31 is repeating.
+A large door-like hole opens in the dorm floor and SEES is attacked by Metis, an anti-shadow weapon similar to Aigis.
+While fighting Metis to protect her friends, Aigis awakens to the Wild Card ability, which Makoto previously had.
+Aigis subdues Metis, whose actions were an attempt to end the time skip and save Aigis, whom she calls her "sister."

-Underneath the dorm is the Abyss of Time, the cause of the time skip.
-The Abyss contains seven doors, the insides of which contain multi-floor dungeons, similar in design to Tartarus; in these areas, the game's combat occurs.
-At the bottom of each dungeon, the characters witness an event from the past of a member of SEES.
-After seeing several of these flashbacks, the characters discern that the event shown in each door relates to how that person had awakened to their Persona.
-At the bottom of the seventh and final door, SEES fights a Shadow-like version of the protagonist.
-After defeating it, each of them obtains a key.
+Beneath the dormitory is the Abyss of Time, a multi-layered dungeon responsible for the time skips.
+At the bottom of each dungeon, the characters witness memories of themselves awakening to their Personas.
+At the bottom of the seventh and final door, SEES fights a Shadow-like version of Makoto, after which each of them receives a key.
 By combining the keys, they would be able to end the time skip and leave the dorm.
-However, Metis presents SEES with an alternative: instead of unlocking the front door of the dorm, they may also use the keys to travel back in time, to before the fight against Nyx and the death of the protagonist.
-Now unable to agree on how to use the keys, the characters determine that they must fight each other to decide; Yukari and Mitsuru wish to travel back in time and save the protagonist from his fate, Akihiko and Ken wish to honor his sacrifice and leave the dorm, while Junpei and Koromaru intend to act as a neutral party and hold the keys until the others can make a rational decision.
-Aigis, Fuuka, and Metis claim all eight keys, which fuse into the Final Key.
-After debating on what to do now, they discover a third, new door in the Abyss of Time, which the group uses (without the Final Key) to travel to the moment the protagonist sealed Nyx from the world.
+However, Metis offers SEES an alternative: they can also use the keys to travel back in time to before the fight against Nyx and Makoto's death.
+Now unable to agree on how to use the keys, SEES descends into infighting.
+Aigis and Metis claim all eight keys, which fuse into the Final Key.
+After debating what to do, they discover a third, new door in the Abyss of Time, which the group uses to travel to when Makoto sealed away Nyx.